 Dormant grass has temporarily stopped or significantly slowed growth.
 Dead grass is dead through the root zones and cannot be brought back to life.
-If grass is still growing, it is not dormant or dead, than mowing will remove painted surface over time.
+If grass is still growing, it is not dormant or dead, then mowing will remove the painted surface over time.

 General guidelines for rates are to mix 8 ounces of Endurant with 1 gallon of water to cover 250 to 350 square feet.
+Or, mix at a ratio of 15:1.
 Mix and shake well, following all directions on the label.

 Tips for application: Using the finest mist setting helps reduce waste and promote even coverage.
 Also, spraying in more than one direction minimizes streaking and is a technique used for optimal even coverage of colorant.
-Experiment with a small spot to find your desired color, shade and mix ratio.
+Experiment with a small spot to find your desired depth of color, shade and mix ratio.

-If accidental overspray occurs immediately clean the area.
+If accidental overspray occurs, immediately clean the area.
 A window cleaner or wire brush may help for tough stains.

 Dry time: Turf grass will dry in about 60 minutes.
 For best results wait at least an hour after spraying before walking on the grass to prevent tracking.